 Seniors' Centre Without Walls

 Seniors’ Centre Without Walls (SCWW) is a free interactive telephone-based program that connects seniors 55+, as well as adults 18+ with disabilities.
 Through the use of group telephone calls, SCWW provides a rich line-up of health-related information from professionals in the community, later-life learning opportunities, participation in brain-stimulating activities, and most of all, the space to create meaningful friendships and community for those who may feel isolated.
 It is a seniors’ centre from the comfort of home!
-Click here for the full schedule of activities and learn how to join.
+Click here for the schedule of activities to join in April and May.
+And click here to join the activities this summer!

 Peer Support Groups